ChrisCummins/pip-db/Documentation/Log.md

 Have been given an account and credentials on one of the PSO uni server by Kate Samperi.
 URL: http://pso.aston.ac.uk/cummince.

+### Sunday 24th

+Encountered some serious flaws while attempting to transfer a compiled site over the PSO servers.
+Chiefly, the URL prefixing pattern was causing all of the hyperlinks to break across the entire site.
+Because the website is hosted on a user account, the URL is prefixed with:
+`~cummince`, and so any absolute paths to a URL like `/path/to/styles.css` was breaking, as it should have been `~/cummins/path/to/styles.css`.
+This seems like it is a problem that should be fixed in the configuration script, so I will add a `WWW_PREFIX` environment variable to the `configure.ac` script which can optionally set a prefix to all of the site links.
+Note this is different from `WWW_ROOT`, which refers to the file path.

 ### Monday 25th